abdelaziz-mahdy/ftp_server/README.md

 >
 > - The `sharedDirectories` have been **removed** from `FtpServer`.
 > - You must now create and pass a `FileOperations` instance (such as `VirtualFileOperations` or `PhysicalFileOperations`) directly to the `fileOperations` parameter.
-> - All directory logic (e.g., shared directories) is now handled by the provided `FileOperations` instance.
+> - All directory logic (e.g., shared directories and starting directory) is now handled by the provided `FileOperations` instance.
 > - See the migration guide below for details.

 #### Using PhysicalFileOperations